Raigyo/slim-proto/README.md

 * use of Composer
 * PSR7 request objects
 * routing
-* use of Twig and container dependency injection
+* use of Twig and container dependencies injection / Container DI

 ## Sources